Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 If you do drive to Napa, getting around is fairly easy!
 Each winery will have free parking, taking the stress out of you finding your own parking.

-If you need to rent a car to visit Napa Valley, I recommend Enterprise for their great customer service, car availability, and competitive pricing.
-I also like to use QEEQ to compare different rental agencies and ensure I’m getting the best price.
+If you need to rent a car to visit Napa Valley, I like to use Discover Cars to compare different rental agencies and ensure I’m getting the best price.

 Napa Valley One Day Itinerary